Fugitive Catalan leader asks Spain to restore his government

 Rajoy said on Friday that he plans to convene Catalonia's newly elected parliament on Jan.
 17.

-In-house rules of Catalonia's parliament require that a candidate be present to form a government.
+In-house rules of Catalonia's parliament require that a candidate to form a government be present.